ECCO-GROUP/ECCO-obs-pipeline/README.md

 # ECCO-PIPELINE

 ## Summary
-The ECCO_PIPELINE exists as a framework to regularly harvest and transform datasets used as inputs for the ECCO model.
+The ECCO_OBS_PIPELINE exists as a framework to regularly harvest and transform datasets used as inputs for the ECCO model.

 Data is harvested from multiple sources (PO.DAAC, NSIDC, OSISAF, iFremer) and transformed to a variety of grids and formats (binary and netCDF, daily and monthly average).
 A Solr database is utilized for maintaining the state of a dataset between pipeline runs.

 ## Documentation
 Documentation is in the process of being overhauled.
-Legacy documentation can be found on the repo's wiki: https://github.com/ECCO-GROUP/ECCO-pipeline/wiki.
+Legacy documentation can be found on the repo's wiki: https://github.com/ECCO-GROUP/ECCO-obs-pipeline/wiki.

 ## Setup